qinnzou/DeepCrack/README.md

 We have put five images sequences in the "./LaneDetectionCode/data/testset" with test_index_demo.txt on UNet-ConvLSTM for demo.
 You can run test.py directly to check the performance.

 # Citation:
-Please cite our paper if you use this code or data in your own work:
+Please cite our paper if you use our codes or data in your own work:
 ```
-@article{zou2019tvt,
-  title={Robust lane detection from continuous driving scenes using deep neural networks},
-  author={Q. Zou and H. Jiang and Q. Dai and Y. Yue and L. Chen and Q. Wang},
+@article{zou2018deepcrack,
+  title={Deepcrack: Learning hierarchical convolutional features for crack detection},
+  author={Zou, Qin and Zhang, Zheng and Li, Qingquan and Qi, Xianbiao and Wang, Qian and Wang, Song},
-  journal={IEEE Transactions on Vehicular Technology},
+  journal={IEEE Transactions on Image Processing},
+  volume={28},
+  number={3},
+  pages={1498--1512},
   year={2019},
 }
 ```
 # Copy Right:
 This dataset was collected for academic research.
-It MUST NOT be used for commercial purposes.
 # Contact:
 For any problem about this dataset, please contact Dr. Qin Zou (qzou@whu.edu.cn).